Effective algebraic integration in bounded genus: Introduction

-The results of the XIXth century on effective integration of linear differential equations were revisited in the course of the XXth century.
-It was then made clear that a full solution for the problem was not available, but instead it was reduced to a similar problem for rank one linear differential equations over curves.
-More precisely, in order to be able to decide whether or not a homogeneous linear differential equations $P(x,y,y',y'',y''', \ldots, y^{(n)})=0$ has all its solutions algebraic it suffices to be able to solve the following problem: given an element $u$ belonging to an algebraic extension of the field $\mathbb C(x)$, decide if $u$ is the logarithmic derivative of an element $v$ also belonging to an algebraic extension of $\mathbb C(x)$.
+The results of the XIXth century on the effective integration of linear differential equations were revisited in the course of the XXth century.
+It was then made clear that a full solution for the problem was not available, rather, the problem was reduced to a similar one for rank one linear differential equations over curves.
+More precisely, in order to be able to decide whether or not a homogeneous linear differential equation $P(x,y,y',y'',y''', \ldots, y^{(n)})=0$ has all its solutions algebraic it suffices to be able to solve the following problem: given an element $u$ belonging to an algebraic extension of the field $\mathbb C(x)$, decide if $u$ is the logarithmic derivative of an element $v$ also belonging to an algebraic extension of $\mathbb C(x)$.
 Some authors expressed doubts on the possibility of solving this problem.
 For instance, in \cite[page 51]{MR0349924} one can find the view of Hardy\begin{footnote} {``But no method has been devised as yet by which we can always determine in a finite number of steps whether a given elliptic integral is pseudo-elliptic, and integrate it if it is, and there is reason to suppose that no such method can be given.''} \end{footnote} on the subject.

-Despite the scepticism of Hardy and others (cf. \cite{MR0269635}), in the late 1960's Risch (loc. cit.) showed that this problem, in its turn, can be reduced to the following one: given an explicit divisor on an explicit algebraic curve $C$, decide whether or not such divisor is of finite order in the Jacobian of $C$.
+Despite the skepticism of Hardy and others (cf. \cite{MR0269635}), in the late 1960's Risch (loc. cit.) showed that this problem, in its turn, can be reduced to the following one: given an explicit divisor on an explicit algebraic curve $C$, decide whether or not such divisor is of finite order in the Jacobian of $C$.
 Risch proved that this problem can be solved by restricting the data modulo two distinct primes and using the resulting bounds in positive characteristic to devise an explicit bound in characteristic zero.
 For a detailed account on the case of second order homogeneous differential equations see \cite{MR527825}.
-More about the history of effective algebraic integration of linear differential equations can be found in \cite[page 124]{MR1960772}, \cite[Chapter III]{MR2414794}, and references therein.
+The interested reader can find more about the history of effective algebraic integration of linear differential equations in \cite[page 124]{MR1960772}, \cite[Chapter III]{MR2414794}, and the references therein.

 The corresponding problem for (non-linear) differential equations of the first order and of the first degree is still wide open and received considerably less attention.
 After being dormant for a good while, the interest towards it has been revived by experts in foliation theory who considered the problem of bounding the degree of algebraic leaves of foliations on $\mathbb P^2$, see for instance \cite{MR1150571,MR1298714,MR1407696,MR1993042} and references therein.
 The influence of arithmetic on the subject was rediscovered by Lins Neto \cite{MR1914932} who determined algebraic families (pencils) of foliations on the projective plane with fixed number and analytical type of singularities and with algebraic leaves of arbitrarily large degree.